Banner Health

 Gastric bypass is a safe weight loss surgery, but complications can still occur during and after surgery.
 Below are the main complications and risks of this type of procedure:

-• Longer recovery.
+• Longer recovery time.
 This surgery requires a longer recovery period and may involve a longer hospital stay than other types of bariatric surgery.
+In the short term, patients may experience discomfort as their bodies adjust to the changes.

 • Leaks.
 Leaks may develop from your stomach or small intestine.